octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ##### Parameter definition

-The parameter type and storage type can be defined as follow in Coq:
+The parameter type and storage type can be defined in Coq as two distinct definitions:

 ```
 Definition parameter_ty : type := string.